Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ### "Permanent Pull Requst"

-If you want to give constant updates you can also notify me (@MrZYX, IRC: MrZYX, E-Mail: diaspora@mrzyx.de) and give me the URL to a Git Repository and I'll do regular pulls in my update workflow.
+If you want to give constant updates you can also notify me (@MrZYX, IRC: MrZYX, E-Mail: me@mrzyx.de) and give me the URL to a Git Repository and I'll do regular pulls in my update workflow.

 ## Web translate it